 This course will look at modern interpretations of traditional Confucianism, primarily from the perspective of modern analytical philosophy, but with some attention also to the sociological literature, and to modern applications of Confucianism, for example in Singapore.
-Assessment: 100% coursework.

 PHIL2442.
 Mencius (6 credits)